Favorite authors can sometimes deliver a lot more than just a great book or series.

 To be fair, I just assumed this sentence was a piece of sentimental posthumous exaggeration, perhaps the sort of thing a lit major might say about himself half in jest while out drinking with friends.
 I certainly didn’t take it literally, nor even very seriously.
 But since then I’ve rethought my initial cynical skepticism.

-The main reason I changed my mind was due to the insight I gained as a consequence of my meeting with Tim Harris, Booth’s close friend and a gentleman whose aura of erudition and obvious fluency in things literary left me deeply impressed, even dumbstruck at times.
-The stories he told of his times with Booth helped to quietly transform any lingering skepticism of mine into something more akin to understanding (rather than mere belief) in a single afternoon.
+The main reason I changed my mind was due to the insight I gained as a consequence of my meeting with Tim Harris, Booth’s close friend and a gentleman whose aura of erudition and obvious fluency in things literary left me deeply impressed.
+The stories he told of his times with Alan helped to quietly transform any lingering skepticism of mine into something more akin to understanding (rather than mere belief) in a single afternoon.

 Tim also related to me the same basic “Shakespeare story” as found in the back of Looking for the Lost, only in his version the young Booth completed his Bardic education at the age of fourteen, rather than ten — an altogether different (and far more believable) claim.